Cambodian Uprising (1840–1841): Siamese advance into Cambodia

 After the Peace Treaty of Pursat in late December 1840, forced by Chaophraya Bodindecha on the Vietnamese officials at Pursat, the Siamese seized control of Pursat.
 Bodindecha and the Siamese retreated from Pursat to Battambang in mid-January 1841 but Bodindecha also left the pro-Thai Oknha Surkealok Muk the Sdach Tranh governor of Pursat to guard Pursat for him.
 On the Kampong Thom front, Trương Minh Giảng prevailed over the Siamese, repelling the Siamese commander Phraya Ratchanikun who retreated to Phnom Srok.
 Vietnamese assault on the area caused the Khmer people in Kampong Svay area to scatter and flee into the forests in panic, with Oknha Dechou Ros the Sdach Tranh governor of Kampong Svay himself fleeing to take refuge in Battambang in Siam-controlled Northwestern Cambodia.

 However, Trương Minh Giảng proposed to Thiệu Trị that Vietnamese position in Kampong Svay-Kampong Thom or Hải Đông area was untenable due to communication difficulties with the Trấn Tây citadel of Phnom Penh so Giảng planned for evacuation of the Vietnamese from the area.
 Emperor Thiệu Trị consented to the plan so the Vietnamese commanders Đoàn Văn Sách, Nguyễn Công Nhàn and the Vietnamese forces moved from Kampong Thom to Kampong Chhnang, leaving the Kampong Thom area to the Siamese, who were quick to take their position.
 Chaophraya Bodindecha appointed Snang Ey, the Khmer leader who had earlier insurrected against the Vietnamese in Kampong Svay in 1838, as "Oknha Dechou Phakkedey" the new governor of Kampong Svay under Siamese command.
 Oknha Dechou Snang Ey was tasked with rehabilitating the Kampong Svay district, gathering the panicked Khmer people and raised forces against the Vietnamese.

 Among many orders, the Siamese king Rama III commanded Bodindecha to lead Ang Duong to take position in Pursat to rally Khmer popular support.
 Meanwhile, in the vicinity of Phnom Penh, the Southern Cambodian, anti-Vietnamese Oknhas had been enclosing on the Vietnamese Trấn Tây citadel since November 1840 without any fruitful results.
-The main Oknha leaders were Oknha Outey Thireach Hing of Samraong Tong with his 1,000 Khmer men taking position at Stueng Meanchey to the southwest of Phnom Penh and Oknha Vongsa Anchit Mey of Bati with 1,000 men stationing at Prek Thnot (modern Ta Khmau) to the south of Phnom Penh.
+The main Oknha leaders were Oknha Outey Thireach Hing (Tùng Hiên) of Samraong Tong with his 1,000 Khmer men taking position at Stueng Meanchey to the southwest of Phnom Penh and Oknha Vongsa Anchit Mey (Đào Vân) of Bati with 1,000 men stationing at Prek Thnot (modern Ta Khmau) to the south of Phnom Penh.
 Bodindecha sent Oknha Surkealok Kas the former Pursat governor and Phra Narinyotha Nong the vice-governor of Battambang (both were Cambodian officials serving under Siam) to oversee the Southern Oknhas.
 Bodindecha also sent Phraya Senaphubet as the Siamese delegate to the front.